oslabs-beta/Argometrics/README.md

         enabled: true
         ```
         * HELPFUL VI COMMANDS
-            - `i` -> to edit the file ( you will see 'INSERT' at bottom )
+            - `i` -> To edit the file ( you will see 'INSERT' at bottom )
-            - `ESC` -> escape edit mode back to command mode
+            - `ESC` -> Escape edit mode back to command mode
-            - common commands in command mode
+            - Common commands in command mode
-                - `:wq` -> write quit ( when you make an update )
+                - `:wq` -> Write quit ( when you make an update )
-                - `:q!` -> force quit without saving changes
+                - `:q!` -> Force quit without saving changes
-    - restart docker desktop or whatever virtualization software is being used
+    - Restart docker desktop or whatever virtualization software is being used
-    - forward your ports again and the changes to grafana.ini should be reflected in settings tab
+    - Forward your ports again and the changes to grafana.ini should be reflected in settings tab

-# ADDING DASHBOARDS
+# Adding Dashboards
-- port forward your grafana pod and open up the dashboards page
+- Port forward your grafana pod and open up the dashboards page
-    - there should be an option to import dashboards
+    - There should be an option to import dashboards on the righthand side.
-    - inside of the dashboardJson folder in our application, we have precofigured graphs to import simply copy paste into the import
+    - Inside of the dashboardJson folder in our application, we have precofigured graphs.
+Simply copy paste into the import.

+# Useful Helm AND K8 Commands
+- `helm list`
+- `helm repo list`
+- `kubectl --namespace default get pods -l "release=prometheus"`
+- `kubectl get secret --namespace {namespace} {podname} -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`

-# CONTRIBUTIONS
+# Contributions
-We are always looking for improvement and are welcome to feedback.
-If you had a feature suggestion, please fork and clone this repo and make a pull request with your new branch
+We are always looking for improvement and are open to feedback.
+If you had a feature suggestion, please fork and clone this repo and make a pull request with your new branch.

-- fork our repo
+- Fork our repo
-- clone it to your local machine
+- Clone it to your local machine
 - `git checkout -b newFeatureBranch` in terminal to enter a new branch
-- add and commit your changes once the modifications have been made
+- Add and commit your changes once the modifications have been made
 - `git push origin newFeatureBranch`
-- make a pull request from the newFeatureBranch
+- Make a pull request from the newFeatureBranch

-# PlANNED/DESIRED FEATURES
+# Potential Features for Iteration
-- built in cli
+- Built in CLI
 - KEDA integration with our application
-- cloud cluster compatibility
+- Cloud cluster compatibility
-- setting up ingress to stabilize the cluster connection
+- Setting up ingress to stabilize the cluster connection

 We originally planned to deploy our application with KEDA and give the user the ability to choose metrics to scale by.
 Our command line interface would allow the user to add loads to their cluster and the user could test how their cluster health performed under different environments and different scaled objects.
 Additionally, port-forwarding is currently being used to make our cluster available to our application.
 We did not know at the time but this causes many instability issues.
 Moving forward, either making our application compatible with cloud clusters and/or using an ingress instead of porting forward to connect the cluster with our application are things to consider when iterating.